-Network for Women in Philosophy was founded in 2005 by to female Ph.D.-students who missed a shared platform for exchange of experience.
+Network for Women and Non-binary people in Philosophy (Originally just Women in philosophy) was founded in 2005 by two female Ph.D.-students who missed a shared platform for sharing experiences.
 The two women were Esther Oluffa Pedersen, now associate professor in History of Philosophy at Roskilde University and Louise Fabian, now associate professor at Aarhus University.

 They met at a Ph.D.-seminar where they participated as the only women, and during the seminar they discussed female researchers’ situation in a male dominated environment.

 These discussions resulted in the first network meeting in 2006, held by Danish Philosophical Society’s annual meeting.
-Here, between twenty and thirty female professional philosophers attended – a part of them were not attending the Danish Philosophical Society’s meeting.
+Here, between twenty and thirty female professional philosophers attended – some of them them were not attending the Danish Philosophical Society’s meeting.
 Same summer, a founding annual meeting were held in Odense and again, there was a broad support and attendance from many engaged female professional philosophers.

 The Network was a reality.